 Hire a licensed/registered private investigator.
 South Africa requires that investigators are registered with PSiRA.
-Check with PSiRA to verify an investigative license.
+Check with PSiRA to verify an investigative license, our business registration number with PSiRA is 2791975, and my personal registration number with PSiRA is 2464070.
 They can be contacted by phone on 0861 333-850 or you can verify a registration on their website http://www.psira.co.za

 Ask to see a physical copy of their license.
-Verify that the license was issued by the appropriate state agency, check the expiration data, and verify the name.
+Verify that the license was issued by the appropriate state agency, check the expiration date, and verify the name.